percona/psmdb-docs/source/hot-backup.rst

 .. rubric:: Restoring from backup in a replica set

-The recommended way to restore the replica set from a backup is to restore it into a standalone node and then create a new replica set.
+The recommended way to restore the replica set from a backup is to restore it into a standalone node and then initiate it as the first member of a new replica set.

 .. note::